 You never know what conversation or person will lead you to an opportunity.
 Students, professors, faculty, and contacts made along your journey can all help you achieve your goals.
 Always keep an open mind and never close any doors on past relationships in your professional world.

-2).
-Engage in Your Classes
+Engage in class

 Some students are content sitting in class and absorbing the material by taking notes frantically and remaining quiet.
 Other students raise their hands at every question, dominating the class discussion without much rhyme or reason to what spills out as answers.

-Don’t kid yourself: MBA programs are a lot of work.
+Don’t kid yourself: MBA programs require a lot of work.
 From case studies to group projects in coursework and student organization meetings and job searching, not much free time is available for MBA students.
 Ensuring you meet your career and academic goals while immersed in the MBA program is a challenge.
-One of the most important steps in this process, however, is taking some time for you.
+One of the most important steps in this process, however, is taking some time for yourself.

 Having down time for you allows you to feel recharged and refreshed after a grueling schedule.
 Even if it’s just for a couple hours, it’s important to step back from your work and enjoy yourself.
 You are likely in a college town full of opportunities that allow you to escape your hectic schedule for a bit of time.
 For example, you are sure to be able to attend an student athletic event or you are almost guaranteed to be able to sit down at a local pub and sip a fine brew.